Eve-PySpy/PySpy/README.md

 **Note**: Characters that have killed BLOPS or have lost HICs are high-lighted *orange*.

+**Current Limitations**: To avoid undue strain on zKillboard's API, PySpy will run the *K-B-H* analysis only for the first 20 characters in the list.

 ## Installation

 PySpy comes as a single-file executable both in Windows and macOS.
 On both platforms, you can run PySpy from any folder location you like.